 Don’t just get to know your customers, understand them.
 What is their thought process?
 What’s their number 1 priority?
 How often do they engage with you?
 How healthy are they?
 What’s their favorite part of your product?
 What’s their main pain points?
 And more importantly, why?

 All customers are not created equal.
 Having different tiers of customers and designing high-touch and low-touch, scalable Customer Success processes is your best bet to ensure business success.
 If you’re not already familiar with it, make sure to get comfy with the Pareto Principle: 20% of your customers deliver 80% of your revenue.
 Keep this in mind to ensure your customers get what they pay for, and that your resources are well allocated and focused.

 Nudge Customers Into Using Your Features

 Contextual and personalized emails are a great way to create a strong, long-lasting relationship.
 Make sure your emails always deliver value, you should never just say “hi” - working with your Marketing team is a great way to prepare topical content for every situation.
-Variables that should trigger proactive and automated engagement include product usage, consumption of key features, etc.
+Variables that should trigger proactive and automated engagement include product usage and consumption of key features.